sydney-birch/Ectopleura_metagenomics/README.md

 8. Find the abundances of the draft genomes (bins) across the samples
 9. Re-assemble the consolidated bin set
 10. Determine the taxonomy of each bin
-11. functionally annotate bins with PROKKA
+11. Functionally annotate bins with PROKKA
+      - Run through Metacerberus for KEGG and other annotations